 Interactive Media Design Laboratory

 Our vision is to introduce Augmented Reality into the everyday lives of everyone on this planet.
 Augmented Reality is a technology that enhances human vision with computer generated graphics.
 In order to achieve our vision, it is imperative to merge three currently distinct research fields into one: Computer Graphics, Computer Vision, and Human-Computer Interaction.
-The lab is co-directed by Professor Hirokazu Kato and Associate Professor Christian Sandor and includes several assistant professors, postdocs, graduate students and visitors.
+The lab is directed by Professor Hirokazu Kato and includes several assistant professors, postdocs, graduate students and visitors.